Cognitive landscape of huntington's disease

 5. Harnessing the power of routine: Establishing and adhering to routines can help manage cognitive decline effectively.
 Predictable schedules offer stability, reduce anxiety, and assist individuals in navigating daily activities more efficiently.

 6. Prioritizing emotional support and mental well-being: Recognizing the emotional impact of cognitive decline is vital.
 Emotional support from caregivers, friends, and support groups can significantly enhance well-being.
-Seeking counseling or therapy is also essential for addressing.
+Seeking counseling or therapy is also essential for addressing this.

 Click here to visit our blog